carmerce-sc/react-picsso/README.md

 ## Features

 - **Simplified Styling**: Allows for the easy injection of styling logic into your custom React components with an intuitive API.
+- **Cohesive Management**: Enables easy and consistent management of styles across your project.
+- **TypeScript Support**: Offers full support and integration for TypeScript users.

 ## Installation